Crio-Bytes/System-Design/README.md

   ```
-  When hearing the word **Cache** the first thing that comes into normal people’s
-  mind is money, but what all the Computer Geeks hear and understand is a place where
-  computer stores recently used information.

-  To respect the sentiments of the Computer Geeks, let's define it in a standard
-  course of action given below:-

-  *Caching* refers to the use of a faster medium to prevent a slower medium from
-  slowing down the performance of a computer.

-  Certain components, like the CPU, have a small amount of physical cache memory
-  built into them so that they can quickly access the information they need, rather
-  than waiting for the information to be sent to them through the busses.

   In this microbyte, we will commence by a small Case Study of Caching in real life
   so the laymen can relate to it, learn LRU Algorithm through visual representation
   (talk less show more) methodology, and explore the application of cache in